AUrhino/master/README.md

 ### More Info

-Hi, I'm Ryan, aka rhino.
+Hi, I'm Ryan, (aka rhino)
-I'm a Linux administrator in Sydney, Australia.
+Working as a Linux & Windows administrator in Sydney, Australia.
+Jack of all trades and master of none :P

 For more details about me, please visit: https://www.ryangillan.com/